SaintMarksSoftware/QEMU-iPod-Guide/README.md

   <img src="images/iPod.png" alt="iPod Screenshot">
 </p>

-There is a lot of confusion with the original guide linked above, so this guide will solve all the confusion :smile:
+There is a lot of confusion with the original instruction guide linked above, so this guide will solve all the confusion :smile:

 <b>Here's why:</b>
 * Short and easy to follow steps